fpereiro/tnote/index.md

 - `o` corresponds to the ring finger.
 - `u` corresponds to the little finger.

-To perform digital solfège, you singing the melody of the voice (using the right note values and durations) but using the vowel corresponding to the finger which plays the note.
+To perform digital solfège, sing the melody of the voice (using the right note values and durations) but using the vowel corresponding to the finger which plays the note.
 This is directly applicable to the piano or any instrument where each note is played with a determinate finger.